Sub-bosonic (deformed) ladder operators: Examples and Developments

 At this point it is natural to consider deformed phase-space displacements \cite{barnett,recamier} as defined by

 where $z$ is an arbitrary complex number.
 That this is still a proper displacement operator is clear from its effect on the operator $\bar{a}_{\omega}$:

-where we used the Baker-Hausdorff fromula and the fact that $[\bar{a}_{\omega},\bar{a}_{\omega}^{\dagger}]$ is a number and, thus, commutes with $\bar{a}_{\omega}$ and $\bar{a}_{\omega}^{\dagger}$.
-We can take a step further by showing that $\bar{D}(z)$, in fact, corresponds to a {\it standard} displacement operator with a rescaled phase-space length.
-To see that we simply plug Eq. (\ref{fuzzya}) and its Hermitian conjugated into Eq. (\ref{displ}) and get
+where we used the Baker-Hausdorff fromula and the fact that $[\bar{a}_{\omega},\bar{a}_{\omega}^{\dagger}]$ is a scalar and, thus, commutes with $\bar{a}_{\omega}$ and $\bar{a}_{\omega}^{\dagger}$.
+We can take a step further by showing that $\bar{D}(z)$, in fact, corresponds to a {\it standard} (sharp) displacement operator with a rescaled and rotated phase-space.
+To see that, we simply plug Eq. (\ref{fuzzya}) and its Hermitian conjugated into Eq. (\ref{displ}) and get